Genetic Testing You Can Trust

 PGT gives your physician a valuable tool to increase the chances of success with an elective single embryo transfer (eSET), which may give you A Quicker Path to PregnancyTM.
 Transferring one euploid embryo reduces the risk of multiples and helps reduce the emotional, financial and health risks of transferring untested embryos that may appear “normal” from a subjective visual interpretation.

-PGT is a valuable test for all hopeful parents using IVF to conceive and is especially useful and highly recommended for certain groups of patients, such as those with:
+PGT can be valuable for all hopeful parents using IVF to conceive and is especially useful and highly recommended for certain groups of patients, such as those with:

 - Advanced maternal age (35 years or older)